wst93444/CPSC-386/README.md

 ## Description

 This game is a very traditional game, and it's good for people who older than 6 years old to play it.
 It it very easy to play with your friend, classmates, and family.
 You can play it at anywhere.
-Although it is a very simple game, he is full of unknowns and fantasies.
+Although it is a very simple game, but it is full of unknowns and fantasies.

 ### Material